 - While hair follicles are out of patients body, they are kept in special preservative solution (HypothermosolTM) that is commonly used in organ transplants.
 This is important for consistency in the hair survival rate from patient to patient.

-- DHI are the only hair restoration clinics in New Zealand that use HypothermosolTM in hair transplants.
+- Gro are the only hair restoration clinics in New Zealand that use HypothermosolTM in hair transplants.
 This sustains the survival rate of the hairs up to 100%.

 5) Natural results GUARANTEED

-- implantation of the hair follicles happens with a special tool, the DHI Implanter, which allows our specialist DHI doctor to control the angle, direction and depth of the implanted hair unlike any other technique.
+- implantation of the hair follicles happens with a specially designed Implanter tool, which allows our specialist doctor to control the angle, direction and depth of the implanted hair unlike any other technique.

 - your results are guaranteed to look natural

-DHI are the hair restoration specialists and have over 48 years’ experience.
-All procedures are performed by a highly-skilled DHI Certified Doctor, certified through the London Hair Restoration Academy.
-You can contact a hair restoration specialist in any of our DHI clinics for hair transplant New Zealand.
+Gro are the hair restoration specialists.
+All procedures are performed by a highly-skilled Certified Doctor, certified through the London Hair Restoration Academy.
+You can contact a hair restoration specialist in any of our Gro clinics for hair transplant New Zealand.

 Related Article: 6 Reasons Why People Go Bald